 - Navigate to http://localhost:8080/jenkins

-- Click Click New Job
+Click New Job - Select

-- In the Source Code Managementsection selectGitoption
+Source Code Managementsection selectGitoption - Enter

-- Click Advancedbutton
+Advancedbutton - Click

-- Check Skip internal tagcheckbox
+Skip internal tagcheckbox

 This will tell Jenkins to clone the repository.
 If not checked Jenkins would create a separate tag for each build in the repository.

-- In the Buildsection selectInvoke top-level Maven targets
+Buildsection selectInvoke top-level Maven targets - Enter

-- Click Advanced...button
+compilein theGoalsfield - Click

-- Enter HighScoresServiceClient\pom.xmlin thePOMfield
+HighScoresServiceClient\pom.xmlin thePOMfield

 You need to tell Jenkins where to find pom.xml file when looking from the root of the project.

-- Click Applyand thenSave
+- Click

-- In the Build Historysection a new build has appeared
+Build Historysection a new build has appeared - Move your mouse over it and select

-- Move your mouse over it and select Console Outputitem – you can see how project is being cloned and build.
+Console Outputitem – you can see how project is being cloned and build.

 Our Jenkins installation and configuration with Maven, Ant and GitHub works.